 This depends on your personal circumstances. scottfraser begin marketing properties two to three months before they are available, although student accommodation in Oxford can be offered up to nine months in advance.
 We would recommend that you give yourself as much time as possible to find the perfect property to avoid disappointment.
 If you are renting a property already, please check beforehand what length of notice you may have to give to your current landlord.

 How long can we rent a property for?

-scottfraser usually offer initial fixed term tenancies of between six and twelve months.
-In some cases, tenancies can be drawn up for as little as three months.
+scottfraser usually offer initial fixed term tenancies of between 6 and 24 months.
+In some cases, tenancies can be drawn up for as little as three months or as long as 36 months.
 Please speak to our lettings team for more information.

 Are pets allowed?

 Pets are only allowed with the expressed written consent of the landlord.
 In blocks of the flats, the Head Lease usually prohibits the keeping of pets.
 If the landlord does allow you to keep a pet in the property, a pet deposit is likely to be required.
 The landlord may also wish to impose certain restrictions or requirements on the tenancy such as a compulsory carpet clean at the end of stay.

 If I wish to install an extra phone line, broadband or SKY/Cable TV who should I contact?

 Landlord permission is usually required in such cases.
 If the property is managed by scottfraser, we can make the request on your behalf.
 It is important that any arrangements are confirmed in writing to avoid any misunderstandings at the end of the tenancy.